liyue201/gostl/README.md

 ```

 ### <a name="priority_queue">priority_queue</a>
-priority_queue is based on the  `container/heap`  package of go standard library, which supports thread safety.
+priority_queue is based on the  `container/heap`  package of go standard library, which supports goroutine safety.

 ```go
 package main